yangliu-1995/ios-multi-language-translator/README.md

 ## 📄 License

-This project follows the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.